 Acknowledgements.
 We thank Abdelmalek Abdesselam, Dror Bar-Natan, Carlo Collari, Jean-Philippe Vert and David Speyer for comments and discussion.
+Collari has meanwhile built on our result in [Col23].

 2 Weights, states and kernels

 We briefly recall relevant definitions and facts, and then point out some close relations between the following topics: